 Montessori CASA Program

-The Casa Program Ages 3 to 6 years (preschool age children)
+The Casa Program Ages 2.5 to 6 years (Preschool and Kindergarten Age Children)

 In the Casa class, the teacher-student ratio is 1:8 and the Head Teacher holds an AMI or MACTE Accredited (AMS/MTC/TMI/etc.) Montessori Teaching Diploma.
 There are one or two assistant teachers, depending on the number of children in the classroom.
 If there are two assistant teachers, one of them will be trained as vian RECE or a Montessori Casa diploma.
 In the Casa classroom, children are a mix of 3, 4 and 5 year olds.
 This mixed age grouping encourages peer learning, peer modeling, confidence and self-esteem as children are afforded the opportunity to learn from observing others (younger children get to watch what older children are doing) as well as helping others (teaching is the extension of learning that helps solidify the child’s skill).